 How SAML works?

-SAML is a commonly used XML based authentication and authorization framework to securely exchange information between a Service Provider (example - Freshworks) and an Identity Provider (example - ADFS).
-As part of the configuration, Service Provider trusts Identity Provider to verify the user's authentication and Identity Provider exchanges this user's identity via a digitally signed authentication assertion with the Service Provider to enable seamless authentication of a user.
+SAML is a commonly used XML-based authentication and authorization framework to securely exchange information between a Service Provider (example - Freshworks) and an Identity Provider (example - ADFS).
+As part of the configuration, Service Provider trusts Identity Provider to verify the user's authentication, and the Identity Provider exchanges this user's identity via a digitally signed authentication assertion with the Service Provider to enable seamless authentication of a user.

 In other words, it is a standard protocol that gives identity providers (IdP) a secure way to let a service provider (SP) like Freshworks know whether you are you.
 When Freshworks sends requests to an IdP to authenticate a user, the browser is redirected to Freshworks with a SAML assertion.
 After verifying the SAML assertion, users are granted access to the application.